top of page

 And the spiritual messages.
 Oh that’s the hardest one.
 I’m afraid already about being liked down here on earth.
 But now, god doesn’t like me?
 God doesn’t approve?
 Well then.

 So see, Mary.
+Sean, Jim, Anne.
 It’s not you!
 You may not care.
 It’s the loud and consistent message that I’m not ok.
 And then I forget and dare to just go along with my life and then…

 So simple.
 A question everyone can answer easily.
-But I hear these voices you don’t.
-And it’s like that all the time.
+But my antennae have become so sharp for these homophobic messages.
+I hear them everywhere and you don’t.
+At least I think you don’t.
+I don’t know.
+But for me, it’s like that all the time.

 It’s exhausting.